-The application process to become an Unreasonable fellow consists of three stages: (1) a written application, (2) an interview, (3) and a deeper follow-on interview.
+The application process to become an Unreasonable fellow consists of three stages: (1) a written application, (2) an interview, (3) and a deeper follow-on interview with an expert.
 To learn about this process in detail, read more here.

 What is the timeline for your application process?

 The application process timeline is detailed here.
-Applications will open on September 10 and close on October 25.
-We’ll conduct the first round of Interviews between November 26 and December 7.
-The final round of interviews will take place from December 8 – December 18.
-The 2013 Fellows will be chosen by December 23, 2012.
+Applications for the Unreasonable Institute at Boulder will open on September 23 and close on November 7, 2013.
+We’ll conduct the first round of Interviews between December 2 and December 13.
+The final round of interviews will take place from January 6 – January 17.
+The 2014 Fellows will be chosen by January 20, 2014.

 When will applicants know that they are accepted into the Unreasonable Institute?